methal-project/FETE/README.md

 - `sklearn_crfsuite`: The main program is in this directory, see [Generating TEI](#prediction) and [Training a model](#training) below for its usage.
 - `utils`: Some scripts for common manipulations to HOCR and TEI documents.
 Usage described in the scripts.

+<a name="requirements"></a>
+# Requirements

+The tool requires the packages listed in [`requirements.txt`](./requirements.txt).
+To install them, you can run `pip install -r requirements.txt` from the directory where `requirements.txt` resides.

+It is not required, but a good practice, to create a virtual environment for projects using the tool and install the requirements there.
+To create an environment, you can use [`venv`](https://docs.python.org/3/library/venv.html), or if you have [Anaconda](https://anaconda.org/anaconda/python), you can create it with `conda create --name fete python=3.12`, then activate the environment (`conda activate fete`) and run `pip install requirements.txt` once the environment is active.

 <a name="prediction"></a>
 # Generating TEI